SteinOv/SimpleBluetoothLeTerminal/README.md

 If you spot any, please let me know.

 ## How To Use
+First install the apk which can be found under app -> release
 ### Sending data
 Create a new intent with component name package `de.kai_morich.simple_bluetooth_le_terminal` and class `de.kai_morich.simple_bluetooth_le_terminal.SerialService`.
 Add parameters as extra's (key, value pairs), keys are case-insensitive.
 Send the intent using context.StartForegroundService(intent)<br>